 Knowing.
 Doing.
 Passing On.

-Glassmakers Stephanie Schulz and Christopher Hübner are cultural talents.
-The tacit knowledge they possess binds them to a tradition that reaches back thousands of years.
+Glassmakers Pavel Hasala and Mariko Seki are cultural talents.
+The tacit knowledge he possesses ties him to a tradition that goes back thousands of years.
 It is this knowledge that needs to be preserved.
 Rooted in history, their glass studio in the Baruth Glassworks Museum is also bridge to the future.
-Here, production methods and designs are continually being rejuvenated thanks to the international sharing of knowledge.
+Here, production methods and designs are continually being further developed thanks to the international sharing of knowledge.

 The Baruth Glassworks in Glashütte is partner with Gernheim Glassworks (LWL-Industrial Museum) and the Waldassen Glassworks in Oberpfalz.
 All three are situated on heritage sites: Intangible Cultural Heritage rooted in material heritage.

 The current goal of the initiative is to ensure that traditional glass-blowing is recognised internationally and protected by UNESCO as an Intangible Cultural Heritage.
-To this end, we are cooperating with Finnish glassblowers and museums.
+To this end, we are cooperating with Finnish, French, Czech, Hungarian and Spanish glassblowers and museums.